gabrielbarbascu/react-meme-generator/README.md

 -Change the meme template (the background image)
--The meme template selector element needs to have a label element associated with it containing the text Meme template -If the user follows the steps below, the doge meme template needs to be selected:
--Click on the label of the meme template selector -Clear any existing value (eg. with a text box)
--Type the text doge
+-The meme template selector element needs to have a label element associated with it containing the text Meme template -If the user follows the steps below, the doge meme template needs to be selected: a.Click on the label of the meme template selector b.Clear any existing value (eg. with a text box) c.Type the text doge
--Hit enter
+d.
+Hit enter
 -Download the meme by clicking on a button
 -The button element needs to contain the text Download